theotherp/nzbhydra/README.md

 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP

 ### Donate ###
-If you like to help me, especially with getting a logo and perhaps a better CSS you are welcome to send money to my bitcoin: 13x4cfm5BNzedsSqdPcexUhAF3cP8LYrsk
+If you like to help me with any running or upcoming costs you're welcome to send money to my bitcoin: 13x4cfm5BNzedsSqdPcexUhAF3cP8LYrsk

 ### License ###
    Licensed under the Apache License, Version 2.0 (the "License");